 Arizona State University - Mathematics

-How we help you master: Math
+How your tutor helps you master: Math

 DETERMINING MATH OBJECTIVES

 Our educational director will build your personal Math learning profile, including strengths and weaknesses.

 Your tutor will evaluate your current Math abilities, with an eye toward places where you can improve.

 Personalized instruction will teach you how to address your weaknesses, polish your strengths, and succeed.

 We discussed a new technique for solving word problems using ratios.
 We first reviewed how to identify and express ratios in word problems, then practiced finding the ratio to the whole using the ratio of the parts.
 We worked through several problems to practice this method.